JazminVidal/gop-dnn-epadb/README.md

 and development of pronunciation assessment systems.
 The database includes recordings from 30 non-native speakers of English, 15 male and 15 female, whose first language (L1) is Spanish from Argentina (mainly of the Rio de la Plata dialect).
 Each speaker recorded 64 short English phrases phonetically balanced and specifically designed to globally contain all the sounds difficult to pronounce for the target population.
-All recordings were annotated at phone level by two expert raters.
+All recordings were annotated at phone level by expert raters.

 For more information on the database, please refer to the [documentation](https://drive.google.com/file/d/1jEvqeAXTLKRAYJXTQAvfsc3Qye6vOb5o/view?usp=sharing) or [publication](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1839.html)